Project Status

 - Painting marked crosswalks and clear lane line markers.

-Since August we have been collecting public feedback and traffic data.
-So far the traffic data looks promising.
-However public sentiment has been substantially negative.
-We’ve also heard significant and understandable traffic-related frustration from the public.
-We believe a key factor in these traffic delays are the result of closures on Olney Avenue.
+Between September 2024 and June 2025, we collected public feedback and conducted three traffic studies.
+The traffic data looked promising, however, public sentiment was substantially negative.
+We also heard significant and understandable traffic-related frustration from the public.
+We believe a key factor in these traffic delays are the result of street closures on Olney Avenue and other construction projects near Greenwood Avenue.

 NOTE: We have heard from several people that the portion of Greenwood between Second and Fourth (outside of the quick-build project area) feels unsafe for people on bikes.
 The intersection of Third Street and Greenwood Avenue is where the city street turn into Highway 20.
 This means it is under ODOT control, and they must be involved in any improvements.
 The City is working to coordinate future changes on this portion of Greenwood.